I offer online counselling via Zoom

 Becoming a Counsellor

-We do not grieve until others are fed up with us.....we grieve forever, but we learn how to incorporate our grief into our lives.
+We do not grieve until others are fed up with us.....we grieve forever, but we learn how to incorporate that very personal & private grief into our lives.
 No one tells us when we have grieved enough!

 I said on a previous page that most people, at some point in life have had a traumatic event cross their path, and being human, found it hard to cope with and may have benefited from a little help.
 Well......I am one of those people, and I am not afraid to admit it...now!
 I can honestly tell you though, it was difficult reaching out initially, but I am so glad I did.
 So if you know deep inside you want to take that step, but are scared because you really don't know what to expect or if you are wondering if counselling can even help you.... all I can say is (but in the words of Susan Jeffers) 'Feel the fear but do it anyway'!